BitcoinDesign/Guide/guide/case-studies/payjoin.md

 ### Receiving Payjoins

-Based on the BIP-78 protocol, the receiver has higher requirements than the sender does.
-See below table for details:
+Based on the BIP-78 protocol, [the receiver has higher requirements](http://0.0.0.0:4000/guide/case-studies/payjoin-case-study/#understanding-users--requirements) than the sender does.
+While senders need a compatible mobile wallet, they cannot serve an always-online endpoint.
+Businesses & institutions on other hand could implement a payjoin receiver setup easily, but avoid hot wallets due to security concerns.

-**Table removed here, consider revising nearby sentences**

 ### While practically every mobile wallet is a hot wallet and it is trivial to fund it, having an online server where the payjoin handshake can be performed is difficult for technical and practical reasons.
 This might be the biggest impediment to payjoin support and adoption so far.